4 Reasons Why Do Dogs Lick When You Blow in Their Face

 Is it painful for a dog if you blow in its face?

 A dog will not be harmed if you blow in its face, excluding those who may have significant health problems involving their faces.
-It is quite improbable that it would be painful to the average dog though, but it is quite possible that they will find it uncomfortable and unpleasant.
+It is quite improbable that it would be painful to the average dog though, but they may find it uncomfortable and unpleasant.
 It has a significant influence on their sense of smell as well as their vision and hearing.

 Canines are known to have an incredible sense of smell, which is said to be hundreds of times greater than what is possible for humans.
 You are likely aware of this due to the work that our canine friends conduct for the police as detection dogs.